Hidayathamir/forward-telegram-chat-web/README.md

 # forward-telegram-chat-web
-With this project, you can access telegram user then forward message from `A,B,C,D,E` to `F,G,H,I,J`.
+Access telegram user then forward new message from `A,B,C,D,E` to `F,G,H,I,J`.

 ## How to run this project
 1. Download then open the project folder, and install requirement.